LKBotond/Banking-App/README.md

 ## Roadmap:

-1. Currently authentication rellies on a password being exactly 16 bytes in length, so adding a propper key derivation (PBKDF2) is also on the horizon.
+1. Currently authentication relies on a password being exactly 16 bytes in length, so adding a proper key derivation (PBKDF2) is also on the horizon.
 2. Currently transactions are handled between account ID's, I'm going to add card number generation /authentication and association as well.
 3. Rudimentary front end integration with secure communication